Accessing Your Flow State for Health and Well-Being

 -Susan Cain

-Between adjusting to pandemic stress that's included a range of lifestyle changes - social isolation to lockdown anxiety, remote work adaptation or unemployment stress, spending more time with loved ones or coping with separation, managing home-schooling stress for your kids, experiencing pregnancy anxiety or having babies with reduced support networks or perhaps putting your life plans on hold, dealing with isolation anxiety or social disconnection, financial stress management, the list goes on…we have had quite the mental health journey.
+Between adjusting to a global pandemic that’s included a range of personal lifestyle changes - social distancing to lock downs, working from home or not working at all, spending more time with loved ones or missing them from afar, setting up a home-school program for your kids, becoming pregnant or having babies with less community support or perhaps putting your wedding or family plan on hold, having less alone time or having a world of time in isolation, financial strain, the list goes on…we have had quite the season.

-I've heard some therapy clients, mental health colleagues, friends, and family speak of this time as one of psychological awakening - an opportunity to reassess our emotional wellbeing and prioritize what's truly important.
-While others experience it as collective trauma in all senses of the word.
-And yet through the stress and anxiety, people and society is shifting, and not all in negative ways.
-I've heard clients and friends speak to things like: self-care practices, spiritual wellness, family reconnection, compassion development, social justice awareness, meaningful work engagement, and emotional stability to name a few core values newly incorporated during this healing journey.
-This doesn't take away from the pandemic anxiety, stress symptoms, and shared trauma we have all faced.
+I’ve heard some clients, colleagues, friends, and family speak of this time as one of huge awakening - an opportunity to reassess our values and prioritize what’s truly important.
+While others see it as a time of true crisis in all senses of the word.
+And yet through the trials and tribulations, people and society is shifting, and not all in negative ways.
+I’ve heard clients and friends speak to things like: self-care, developing a spiritual practice, reconnecting with family, practicing compassion, deconstructing racism, doing meaningful work, and stability to name a few core values newly incorporated during this time.
+This doesn’t take away from the hardship, anxiety, and collective trauma we have all faced.

-To integrate this emotional change more fully, it can be helpful to go beyond traditional therapy.
-By tapping into therapeutic flow state, we enter into a mindful state that is free of self-judgment, inner critique, or anxiety-driven perfectionism and we are able to make something that often, and surprisingly so, more accurately encapsulates our healing experience.
-Coined "flow therapy" in 1975 by Hungarian-American psychologist, Mihaly Csikszentmihalyi, after his experience of trauma healing as a child in Europe amidst World War II, described "therapeutic flow" as:
+To integrate this change more fully, it can be helpful to go beyond simply talking about it.
+By tapping into flow state, we enter into a state of mind that is free of self-judgement, critique, or perfectionism and we are able to make something that often, and surprisingly so, more accurately encapsulates our experience.
+Coined “flow” in 1975 by Hungarian-American psychologist, Mihaly Csikszentmihalyi, after his experience of suffering as a child in Europe amidst World War II, described “flow” as:

 “being completely involved in an activity for its own sake.
 The ego falls away.
 Time flies.
 Every action, movement and thought follows inevitably from the previous one, like playing jazz.
 Your whole being is involved...” (for more on flow states, watch his Ted Talk here).